Edinburgh prop Allan Jacobsen to retire

 Former Scotland prop Allan Jacobsen has announced he will retire after Edinburgh's final match of the season.

-The 34-year-old has been with the Scottish capital side since 1999 and announced his retirement from international duty in November.
+The 34-year-old has been with the Scottish capital side since 1999 and

 He won 65 caps and was in Scotland's squad for the three most recent World Cup tournaments.

 Edinburgh host Dragons on 3 May, giving Jacobsen the chance to play his last match in front of a home crowd.

 "I don't feel like I have to chase anything anymore, or prove anything.
 It's been a massive part of my life since I played for Edinburgh under-16s, and that was 20 years ago," said Jacobsen.

 "You have to stop playing sometime and, for me, that time is now.